 How to Handle – Survival Tips

-- Learn to Handle Scary News
+- Learn to Handle Difficult News

-Around the 16th week of pregnancy, your doctor might suggest blood tests or amniocentesis test for birth defects in the foetus, such as Down’s Syndrome.
+Around the 16th week of pregnancy, your doctor might suggest blood tests or amniocentesis test for birth defects in the foetus, such as Down’s syndrome.
 The likelihood of your child having any sort of disability is rather small, but it helps to stay prepared just in case.

 - Bond with Your Partner

 These changes may affect your relationship with your partner.
 It is important that you both spend some quality with each other to sustain your emotional bond.
 You can also sing and read to your baby together.

 Your body will not be the same as before.
 Even though these physical changes are essential for foetal development, they might make you feel unattractive and unhealthy.
 Further, it is common to feel sad about the excess fat developing on your body, which can result in low confidence and self-esteem levels.
 If the weight gain is affecting you considerably, you can try simple cardio exercises approved by your doctor.
 In addition to staying fit, cardio can reduce the likelihood of pregnancy diabetes.